New Jersey Foreign LLC Registration & Certificate of Authority Guide

 A) New Jersey state taxes

-After registering, a foreign LLC conducting business in New Jersey becomes subject to applicable New Jersey tax obligations based on the nature of its activities and its federal income tax classification.
+After registering, a Foreign LLC conducting business in New Jersey becomes subject to applicable New Jersey tax obligations based on the nature of its activities and its federal income tax classification.
 Common tax responsibilities may include:

 • New Jersey individual income tax (pass-through reporting) for LLCs taxed as partnerships or disregarded entities with New Jersey-source income